+I would add here the picture of your ohmic reflectometry measurement.

+I should read up to here, right?

 Instrumentation setup

 Figure 6: Simplified schematic of the overall measurement circuit

 For conducting the measurements several instruments has been used.
 For measuring reflectometry signal (reflection coefficient) vector network analyzer (VNA) from Rohde and Schwarz, model ZNB20, has been used.
 For DC biasing of the single hole transistor, the auxiliary bias outputs of the Stanford Research SR830 lockin amplifier has been used.
 For DC current measurements current amplifier from Stanford Research SR570 has been used.
 For attenuating RF signal sent to the sample Minicircuit’s attenuator has been used and for amplifying RF signal reflected from the sample, series of Minicircuit’s and CITLF3 low noise amplifier has been used.
 Instrument control and data retrieval to the PC has been done using Python application.